Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 ## Motivation

-While Moore\'s law has been making processors faster, memory access has plateaued in speed: we can process data faster with each passing year, but we can\'t get it much faster.
+While Moore's law has been making processors faster, memory access has plateaued in speed: we can process data faster with each passing year, but we can't get it much faster.

-With today\'s hardware, it can take hundreds of cycles to fetch a byte of data from RAM.
+With today's hardware, it can take hundreds of cycles to fetch a byte of data from RAM.

 ### A pallet for your CPU

 As memory access speeds stalled, hardware engineers found CPU caching to make memory access faster.
 Modern computers have memory inside the chip.
-It\'s extremely small (sometimes called SRAM, for Static RAM, or L1 cache).
+It's extremely small (sometimes called SRAM, for Static RAM, or L1 cache).
 It might hold 128 bytes.
 When the CPU seeks for data in RAM, it pulls the data you want along with its adjacent 128 bytes of data.
-If the next instruction operates on data in the cache, it\'s called a cache hit \-- it already has the data it needs in its cache and is ready to move on.
-If it doesn\'t, it has to go back to RAM, which can take a few hundred cycles:
+If the next instruction operates on data in the cache, it's called a cache hit -- it already has the data it needs in its cache and is ready to move on.
+If it doesn't, it has to go back to RAM, which can take a few hundred cycles:

 If we get a cache hit, our code looks like this: